1 / 10

 Speaking of volume, at 334 litres, the boot is below average for the class.
 Still, the opening is wide enough to make it easy to load bulky items, and when you fold down the split-folding seats they leave a flat loading bay.
 In this mode, the Kona can carry up to 1116 litres of stuff, but again this is less than you can fit into its rivals.

-Entry-level S models get fractionally more storage space under the boot floor (where the spare wheel goes on other trims) but even without it, the boot is dwarfed by other crossovers.
+Entry-level Kona S models get fractionally more storage space under the boot floor (where the spare wheel goes on other trims) but even without it, the boot is dwarfed by other small SUVs.
 It's big enough to take carry-on suitcases and shopping bags, but buyers who regularly need to carry larger items will struggle to fit them all.

 What engines and gearboxes are available in the Hyundai Kona?